alphagov/govuk-design-system/src/components/character-count/index.md

 ## How it works

-It tells users how many characters they have remaining as they type into a [textarea](/components/textarea/) with a character limit.
+It tells users how many characters they have remaining as they type into a [Textarea component](/components/textarea/) with a character limit.

 Users will get updates at a pace that works best for the way they interact with the textarea.
 This means: